buiapp/reaktiv/README.md

 **Key benefits:**
 - 🐛 **Fewer bugs**: No more forgotten state updates or inconsistent data
 - 📋 **Clearer code**: State relationships are explicit and centralized
-- ⚡ **Better performance**: Only recalculates what actually changed
+- ⚡ **Better performance**: Only recalculates what actually changed (fine-grained reactivity)
 - 🔄 **Automatic updates**: Dependencies are tracked and updated automatically
 - 🎯 **Python-native**: Built for Python's patterns with full async support
 - 🔒 **Type safe**: Full type hint support with automatic inference
+- 🚀 **Lazy evaluation**: Computed values are only calculated when needed
+- 💾 **Smart memoization**: Results are cached and only recalculated when dependencies change

 ## Documentation